-3. Fore and Aft.
-The slotted bolt holes in the hinges allow the hood to be moved fore and aft.
+Fore-and-aft movement of the hood is allowed by slotted bolt holes in the hinges.
 Before adjusting, scribe a reference line along the edge of each hinge flange.
 Then loosen the hinge to hood bolts and shift the hood from this line as required.
 To adjust the front end of the hood sideways, shift the hood at one hinge only.